kelvinhokk/cordova-plugin-localization-strings/README.md

 ## Dependencies

-This plugin relies on node >= 5.0.0, cordova >= 6.0.0.
+This plugin relies on node >= 10 for some of its dependencies, and cordova >= 6.0.0.

-Do remember to install the other dependencies via the --fetch when installing the plugin.
+Do remember to install these dependencies too via the `--fetch` when installing the plugin.

 ## Use Cases